brenoliradev/svelte-standalone/README.md

 The output will be saved in `static/dist/standalone/`:

 - `payments.min.js`: The standalone JavaScript file.
-- `payments.status.html`: A visualization of the bundle (optional).
+- `payments.status.html`: A visualization of the bundle.

 ---